raintwoto/fieldtrip_gpu/README.md

 ## install and usage

-Copy the file "ft_freqanalysis_gpu.m" into fieldtrip root directory and use "ft_freqanalysis_gpu" instead of "ft_freqanalysis"
+Copy the file "ft_freqanalysis_gpu.m" into fieldtrip toolbox directory and use "ft_freqanalysis_gpu" instead of "ft_freqanalysis"

 ## requirement